umalabs/uma-email/README.md

 # UMA Email

-A prototype implementation of the Authorization-Enhanced Mail System (AEMS) draft proposal, working as a proof of the concept of CAZ.
+A prototype implementation of the Authorization-Enhanced Mail System (AEMS) draft proposal, working as a proof of the concept of UMA Correlated Authorization.

 AEMS provides a mechanism to store, share and transfer information across security domains.
 From the user's point of view, AEMS looks like a standard email system.